West Springfield, Virginia: Education

-Kings Park Elementary School was defined as being in the West Springfield CDP in the 1990 U.S. Census and the 2000 U.S. Census, but as of the 2010 U.S. Census it was defined as being in the Kings Park CDP.
+Kings Park Elementary School was defined as being in the West Springfield CDP in the 1990 U.S. census and the 2000 U.S. census, but as of the 2010 U.S. census it was defined as being in the Kings Park CDP.
 It has a Springfield postal address.

-St. Bernadette Catholic School of the Roman Catholic Diocese of Arlington is in West Springfield CDP; it has a Springfield postal address.
+St. Bernadette Catholic School of the Roman Catholic Diocese of Arlington is in the West Springfield CDP; it has a Springfield postal address.
 Holy Spirit School, of the same diocese, has been defined as being in Wakefield CDP since 2010 but was previously in West Springfield CDP.
 It has an Annandale postal address.